young55775/ADAMS-developing/Readme.md

 A pypi package coming soon.
 Python source code is available above

+Please contact: guozy23@mails.tsinghua.edu.cn for more information

 ## Tutorial and description

 ### Introduction

-We've developed a technique to address the issue of numerous proteins exhibiting high structural similarity despite having no sequence similarities.
+We've developed a method to address the issue of numerous proteins exhibiting high structural similarity despite having no sequence similarities.
 This problem has become increasingly critical as Alphafold2 continues to predict new structures, resulting in a massive